kehers/kehers.github.com/_posts/2015-01-18-mongodb-the-why.markdown

 where c.article_id={id} and c.user_id=u.id order by c.date desc
 {% endhighlight %}

 This is a luxury you can't afford in MongoDB.
-If you will be doing table relationships here and there, MongoDB is not for the project.
+If you will be doing lots of table relationships, MongoDB is not for the project.
 For simple joins with few tables, say two, maybe.
-But if you will be doing lots of table joins, no.
+But anything more than that is a no.

 What MongoDB is great for is a data structure where you have entities that can contain every property they need on their own.
-Combine that with it's great write speed, it is perfect for things like logs, events, stats and similar data.
+Combine that with its great write speed, it is perfect for things like logs, events, stats and similar data.

 {% highlight json %}
 /*